sergio-ortiz/blog2/src/pages/posts/vision.md

 23. go to your neighborhood barber once to twice a month.
 24. focus on aesthetics in the gym. work 12-3-30 twice a day and abs every day. planks all day.
 25. get really tan.
+26. invest in lint roller and dry cleaning bags for jackets.

 ---
 masculine focuses to divert away from lust